keerat21/CS455Project/README.md

 ## Copyright information
 Please check the comments in the files of above Manifest.
-Work mainily used from
+Work mainily used from class of CS455 taught by Dr. Trevor at the University of Regina, Canada.

 ## Contact information

+💚💚
 Feel free to send me feedback on my email, tanwarkeerat@gmail.com and please feel free make changes to add new features.

-## Bug list
+## Bug list 🐛🐛

 <span align="left">
   <img src = "https://i.ibb.co/WPxz4GF/IMG-0173.png"  width=290>